shan1y/shan1y/README.md

 💡 I'm currently a front-end web developer at Layerr.xyz, building tools for artists and creators!<br>
 🌱 I’m working on mastering Typescript for less error-prone code & improved maintainability<br>
-🌟 When Im not at my desk, you can find me playing court & beach volleyball and exploring the city <br>
+🌟 When Im not at my desk, you can find me playing court or beach volleyball and exploring the city <br>
 📍 Fun Fact!
 I'm from East Coast Canada, but I've never tried oysters or muscles<br>
 😄 Pronouns: She/Her<br>
 📫 You can reach me on twitter, my DMs are open!
 Twitter: [@shaida_eth](https://twitter.com/shaida_eth)